AviatrixSystems/Docs/HowTos/Troubleshoot_Diagnostics.rst

 The Network Connectivity (nc) tool allows you to test if the controller/gateway is able to reach a host with a specified protocol and port number.

+Please note that tests using UDP protocol cannot be used to reliably determine connectivity as Load balancers or Security groups could consume the UDP packet, indicating a false positive.
+So a UDP test that says success does not gurantee UDP connectivity.
+However a UDP test showing failure means there are issues with UDP connectivity

 Packet Capture
 ~~~~~~~~~~~~~~~~